-Our Southwest USA road trip took my mom and I from Moab to Bryce, a journey taking just over four hours.
+Our Southwest USA road trip took my mom and I from Moab to Bryce Canyon, a journey taking just over four hours.
 While four hours is a totally reasonable drive, we realized that we could break up the drive and see one more national park along the way.
 Capitol Reef National Park sits half way between Moab and Bryce and detouring to explore this park only adds an extra twenty minutes of driving.
 So, we added one day at Capitol Reef National Park to our itinerary.

 Sunset Point